Bejmach/nodeBejmach/README.md

 * (post)/kontakt - print data from form to cmd, and refirect to main
 * /api/contact-messages - print all data from table messages from database express
 * /api/contact-messages/:{id} - print data from row specyfied by Id provided in url

+### Prisma
+additional branch with its own README.
+Go there to see explanations